TRAVELING BY BUS, TRAIN, AND FERRY SCHEDULES

 TRAIN SCHEDULES IN PODGORICA AND BAR

-To organize the itinerary you can look at the train schedules at train stations in Podgorica and Bar
+To organize the itinerary, you can look at the train schedules at the train stations in Podgorica and Bar:

 TRAVELING BY FERRY